 This is my stack of books:

 On purpose I’ve made it into an actual, physical pile of books in my living room, this way it will sooner or later become something I want to move, which will make me want to read faster.
 The stack got a lot higher than I anticipated, it’s like Marie Kondo says in her book, The Life-Changing Magic of Tidying up; you need to see everything together to really know how much you have.
 It is motivating to see the large stack, and to hopefully see it dwindle.

 To make this part even more motivating I’ve made a printable to hang on the wall behind the books.
 The more I read and remove from the pile, the more I will see of it.
 I’ve filled the poster with motivational quotes and I can’t wait to see more of it appear.
 You can’t see any of it now since it’s behind the books, but I will take progress pics, so you can see it later on 🙂 I did make some bookmarks inspired by it that you can get access to by signing up for my newsletter below!

 - Pick all the books that you have been meaning to read and put them in one pile.

 - Take a picture of the pile so you know how far you have come later on.

 - Hang up something behind it that will gradually show up, to ensure you want to see the bottom of that pile!

 - And the most important part: Read!

 And use my motivational quote bookmarks while you do!
-You can download and print them yourself by clicking the image underneath!
+Sign up below for instant access.

 How about you?
 Any reading goals you have going on, or do you, like me, have books that keep getting left behind?
 Join me in my challenge, why don’t you?